Bowie Kuhn: Kuhn's war on drugs

 After being in office for over ten years, Kuhn had grown a strong reputation for being hard on players who abused drugs.
 Kuhn was quick to punish players who used drugs with heavy fines and suspensions.
 Kansas City Royals catcher Darrell Porter told the Associated Press that during the winter of 1979–1980 he became paranoid, convinced that Kuhn knew about his drug abuse, was trying to sneak into his house, and planned to ban him from baseball for life.
 Porter found himself sitting up at night in the dark watching out the front window, waiting for Kuhn to approach, clutching billiard balls and a shotgun.
 Ironically, when Porter was named the most valuable player of the 1982 World Series while playing for the Cardinals, Kuhn was on hand to congratulate him.

 In 1983, four players from the Kansas City Royals – Willie Wilson, Jerry Martin, Willie Aikens, and Vida Blue – were found guilty of cocaine use.
-In addition, such established stars as Ferguson Jenkins, Keith Hernandez, Dave Parker, and other veteran players such as Dale Berra, admitted to having problems with drugs.
+In addition, such established stars as Ferguson Jenkins, Keith Hernandez, Dave Parker, and other veteran players such as Dale Berra admitted to having problems with drugs.
 In 1980, during a customs search in Toronto, Ferguson Jenkins was found possessing 3.0 grams cocaine, 2.2 grams hashish, and 1.75 grams marijuana.
 In response, on September 8, Kuhn suspended him indefinitely.
 However, Jenkins' suspension lasted only two weeks before, in an unprecedented action, an independent arbiter reinstated him and he returned to the league.
 Jenkins was not further punished by MLB for the incident, as he remained active until his retirement following the 1983 season.

 Leaving office

 Kuhn was both praised and attacked for the firm stand that he levied against offenders.
 However, his hardline stand on PEDs and the 1981 strike caused most of the MLB owners to turn against him.
 In 1983, Kuhn and his supporters made a last-ditch effort to renew his contract but ultimately failed.
-Kuhn, though, was allowed to stay for the 1984 regular season before being replaced by Peter Ueberroth.
+The owners elected Peter Ueberroth as the sixth Commissioner of Baseball, however since Ueberroth was serving at the time as president of the organizing committee for the 1984 Summer Olympics Kuhn was allowed to remain Commissioner for the 1984 regular season before leaving office.